colmsjo/langtech/README.md

 Run the tests: `python test_pinker_parser.py`

-The parser will just exit if you feed with a sentence it does not understand.
+The parser will just exit if you feed it with a sentence it does not understand.